jreisinger/docs/data/notes/sec/ModSecurity.md

 ### SecDefaultAction

-* If no ACTIONS are provided is `SecRule`, default actions apply as per `SecDefaultAction`
+If no ACTIONS are provided is `SecRule`, default actions apply as per `SecDefaultAction`.

 ```
 SecDefaultAction "phase:1,log,auditlog,pass"